loup icon

 0

-We have tried and tested 10 different ways in which you can clean your silver using only products that you already have at home.
-This experiment has been done to help you choose how best to clean your silver jewelry.
+We have tried and tested 10 different ways to clean silver jewelry using only products you already have at home.
+Each method was tested on heavily tarnished pieces to give you a fair comparison.

 Method #1